draperd/react-forms-processor/README.md

 # React Forms Processor

 ### What problem does this project solve?
-React Forms Processor allows you to create a form where updates in one field can change the attributes of another without requiring you to write the code to implement that relationship
+React Forms Processor allows you to create a form where updates in one field can change the attributes of another without requiring you to write the code to implement that relationship.

 ### What sort of relationships are we talking about?
-Well, let's say that you have one field that is only visible when another has a certain value (for example a checkbox being checked) then you can define this through the specification of the form.
+Well, let's say that you have one field that is only visible when another has a certain value (for example a checkbox being checked) then you can define this through a simple specification.
 You can configure when fields are visible, disabled, required and if their value should be included in the overall form value based on the value of other fields.

 ### What about validation?
 The form has an overall validity state that is based on the validity of all the fields.
 If a required field is empty then the form is invalid.
 If the value of a field fails to pass the validation rules it has been declared with then the form is invalid.
 The only exception to this is for invalid fields that are not visible - these do not effect the form validity.